MicrosoftDocs/azure-docs/articles/healthcare-apis/fhir/b2c-setup.md

    - Create the `PATCH` body.
 A `PATCH` body is a single key-value-pair, where the key format is `extension_{B2C_EXTENSION_APP_ID_NO_HYPHENS}_fhirUser` and the value is the fully qualified FHIR resource ID for the patient `https://{YOUR_FHIR_SERVICE}.azurehealthcareapis.com/Patient/1"`.

-   For more information, see formatting the extension attribute can be found [Manage extension attributes through Microsoft Graph](https://learn.microsoft.com/azure/active-directory-b2c/user-flow-custom-attributes?pivots=b2c-user-flow#manage-extension-attributes-through-microsoft-graph).
+   For more information, see [Manage extension attributes through Microsoft Graph](../../active-directory-b2c/user-flow-custom-attributes.md).

 1. After the request is formatted, choose **Run query**.
 Wait for a successful response that confirms the user in the B2C tenant is linked to the patient resource in the FHIR service.